The hope of Paul's acts epistles

 You cannot ignore these facts when reading I Thess.
 1:10.

 The question then that we must answer is, « what is the Wrath to Come »?
-That expression appears 3 times in the Bible, Matt.
+That expression appears 3 times in the Bible, Mat.
 3:7, Luke 3:7, and I Thess.
 1:10.

-In Matt.
-3 and Luke 3 it is identified as the day that Jesus coms in fire to burn up the chaff after He gathers the wheat into His garner.
-That day is at the VERY END of the tribulation and many of the saints He gathers out right before that day return with Him to destroy unbelievers (II Thess. l:7 — 9, Jude 14 — 15, Rev.19:11 — 21, I Thess.
+In Mat.
+3 and Luke 3 it is identified as the day that Jesus comes in fire to burn up the chaff after He gathers the wheat into His garner.
+That day is at the very end of the tribulation and many of the saints He gathers out right before that day return with Him to destroy unbelievers (II Thess. l:7 — 9, Jude 14 — 15, Rev.19:11 — 21, I Thess.
 5:2 — 9.
 II Pet.
 3:10, Malachi 4:1 — 3)

 That's the wrath of I Thess.
 5:9 that they were not appointed to.
 That's the « wrath to come » they were delivered from in I Thess.1:10.
 As a matter of fact, even the tribulation saints are delivered from the wrath to come and no believer including the tribulation saints is appointed to wrath.